townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       then recursively visits the right child, and then visits the :term:`root`.

+   powerset
+      For a :term:`set` :math:`\mathbf{S}`, the power set is the set of all possible :term:`subsets <subset>` for :math:`\mathbf{S}`.

    predicate
    predicate function
       A function that returns a boolean value.

+   PR quadtree
+      A type of :term:`quadtree` that stores point data in two dimensions.
+      The root of the PR quadtree represents some square region of 2d space.
+      If that space stores more than one data point, then the region is decomposed into four equal subquadrants, each represented :term:`recursively <recursion>` by a subtree of the PR quadtree.
+      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`flyweight` :term:`design pattern`.
+      Related to the :term:`bintree`.

    preorder traversal
       In a :term:`binary tree`, a :term:`traversal` that first